 Sports massage is a technique used on soft tissues in the body to effectively reduce muscle tension, alleviate stress and restore balance to the musculoskeletal system.
 It is one of the oldest and most effective forms of remedial therapy.

 Sports massage works through the manipulation and rehabilitation of muscles, ligaments, tendons and fascia to correct imbalances caused by physical activity or repetitive daily habits.

 In areas of chronic muscle tension or injury there is reduced blood flow and limited range of movement, which causes pain and inflammation.
 Massage physically breaks down any scar tissue and adhesions in these areas, increasing circulation, which speeds up the healing process and allows greater freedom of movement.

-I strongly believe that sports massage can bring dramatic results where other therapies cannot.
+I strongly believe that sports massage can have dramatic results.
 I treat all sorts of conditions and am constantly amazed at how effective it is.
 I am regularly able to release backs that have been stuck in years of chronic tension, as well as speed up the healing of injuries and help get people through events at every level.

 In my experience the vast majority of issues can be resolved through soft tissue work, however I will always refer to an alternative practitioner if necessary.

 - Frozen shoulder

 - Tennis elbow

 - Pregnancy related hip and back pain

 - Improves common conditions such as back pain, sciatica and repetitive strain injury